Adj Associate Professor Michael George Caleb

 Associate Chairman (Risk Management & Medico-Legal), Medical Board, National University Hospital

 Adj A/Prof Michael George Caleb graduated from National University of Singapore with MBBS in 1987.
 He passed the PRCS Edin in 1991 and the Conjoint FRCS (Edin) / Masters Med (Surgery) S'pore in 1992.
 He underwent advanced cardiac specialty training at the Cleveland Clinic, Ohio, United States of America and The Peter Munk Cardiac Centre at University of Toronto, Canada from 1996 to 1998.

 He was a Senior Consultant heart surgeon at The National Heart Centre, Singapore till 2005 and joined the National University Hospital in 2005, where he is currently a Senior Consultant and Deputy Director of the National University Heart Centre, Singapore.

-In 2012, Adj A/Prof Michael George Caleb became the department head of the Department of Cardiac, Thoracic and Vascular Surgery, NUHCS.
+From 2012 to end August 2018, Adj A/Prof Michael George Caleb was the department head of the Department of Cardiac, Thoracic and Vascular Surgery, NUHCS.